apache/sling-site/src/main/jbake/content/project-information.md

 The [Sling Folder](https://builds.apache.org/job/Sling/) page lists all jobs.

+In any case you wish to customize the jenkins build of a module, just add a `.sling-module.json` at the root of your project, with overriden values listed in Jenkins [Sling module descriptor](https://cwiki.apache.org/confluence/display/SLING/Sling+module+descriptor).

 ## Documentation Repository
 The documentation website, in fact the very page that you are reading right now, is located at [The Apache Sling Site Project](https://gitbox.apache.org/repos/asf?p=sling-site.git).
 You can contribute without being an official project committer.